allen-shaw/MiniOneRec/README.md

 ## 📢 Announcement

+- 2026-01-04 — Regarding the potential discrepancies between the reproduced results based on the Instruct model and our reported metrics, please check whether the CC metric in the evaluation log is non-zero (refer to calc.py).
+If it is non-zero, it indicates that the model is still generating a large number of invalid items, and constrained decoding has not been successful.
+We suspect this issue may be related to the versions of dependencies such as the transformer library, and we are still investigating the cause to provide a universal solution.
+In the meantime, you may switch the Instruct model to a base model, such as Qwen2.5-base, to avoid this problem.

 - 2025-12-04 — We update new scripts to support processing the Amazon23 dataset.

 - 2025-12-01 — We fix a bug in data.py that could cause the SID–item alignment task to see the answers in advance.
 This was because we had previously attempted to use partial trajectories to guide the full SID–item generation and does not affect the model performance.